txt/plm18/doc/macros.md

     * Paul McCartney
     * George Harrison
     * Ringo Starr

+I've written whole web sites that are just Mustache expansions.

 Most Macro languages offer only a tiny subset of a full language.
 A notable exception is the `defmacro`